 |As we approached the counter at Fetish for Food we knew we were in for a treat.|

-Having grocery shopped only two day earlier and with our tiny fridge and freezer packed to the gills, buying vegetables was out of the question.
-I was so disappointed when I couldn’t purchase grass fed meat or organic veg as I drooled over the free range meat, free range chicken and organic produce lining row after row in the vast market.
+Having grocery shopped only two days earlier and with our tiny fridge and freezer packed to the gills, buying vegetables were out of the question.
+I was so disappointed when I couldn’t purchase grass-fed meat or organic veg as I drooled over the free-range meat, free-range chicken, and organic produce lining row after row in the vast market.